ReadyResearchers/CoinComplete/README.md

 - To select the desired coin for live trading, please change the two 'symbol' variables to the desired tokens name (example: BTC)
 - You are now live trading!
 **It is important to note that some coins have minimum trading amounts when conducting a trade through the API**
-- Please reference this to verify that your trade meets the minium requirements: https://www.binance.com/en/trade-rule
+- Please reference this to verify that your trade meets the minimum requirements: https://www.binance.com/en/trade-rule

 # Conclusions

 The results of this tool should not be taken as real financial recommendations.
 This is only meant to see if the previous market trends can indicate future market results.
 While the average result that we get from this is just above random, messing with the data the model is trained on could prove to be an interesting experiment.
+However it can be used to create better than random predictions.
+To see the experimentation results of this tool and further research please go [here]{https://github.com/ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw.git}.